henrydatei/oboom-tools/README.md

 ### restart-uploads.sh
 Scans for failed remote-uploads, removes them from the queue and adds them to the queue again.

+### list-all-files.sh
+Running through your files and folders and getting information about them.
+Output are two files: `folders.txt` and `files.txt` that are containing the following information delimited by "|" for each file/folder in one line:
+- **information about folders:**
+  - name
+  - root
+  - state
+  - user
+  - ddl
+  - id
+  - ctime
+  - parent
+  - downloads
+  - mtime
+  - atime
+- **information about files:**
+  - name
+  - root
+  - state
+  - user
+  - ddl
+  - id
+  - ctime
+  - parent
+  - downloads
+  - mtime
+  - atime
+  - size
+  - thumb_320
+  - mime
+  - owner

 ### ideas for new scripts
 - [x] empty recycle bin